 On travels from the Pacific Northwest, a 16-foot totem pole and art instillation housed at The Watershed Institute until late summer connects communities to water, land and our collective futures.

 The exhibit, created by the Natural History Museum, a mobile and pop-up museum that offers exhibitions, expeditions, educational workshops, and public programming, will remain on display at the Watershed until Aug.
-31.
+31. The exhibit was made possible, in part, by a grant from the New jersey Council for the Humanities.

 More than 75 people celebrated the exhibit’s April 24 opening ceremony with a blessing by Chief Perry of the Ramapough Lenape Nation, and songs and prayers from members of the Lummi Nation.
 Speakers from The Watershed Institute, The Natural History Museum, Princeton Environmental Institute, and Science for the People offered brief remarks, and the Ramapough led a stone altar ceremony.